theseyan/mpack-zig/README.md

 ### `Writer`

-Buffered writer, used to incrementally write parts of the message.
+Buffered writer, used to incrementally write parts of the encoded message.
 Writing should always start with `startMap` and end with `finishMap`.

 The `writeAny`/`writeAnyExplicit` methods can be used to serialize a Zig struct to binary.

+If you already have a parsed tree of nodes, and need to serialize a nested child `Map` node to it's own MessagePack buffer, there is a convenience method `writeMapNode` that accepts a `Reader.Node` (internally, it uses the `Writer` and `Cursor` APIs).

 ```zig
 const Writer = mpack.Writer;